TheDingodile/RL_gymnasium/README.md

 ## Usage

 To use the project, you run the main.py file.
 Here you can choose between the different methods (deep_q, REINFORCE, etc..) and the different environments (CartPole, MountainCar, etc...).
 All the hyper-parameters that you can tune is also in the main.py file.
 In general, it should be fairly straight forward to choose the parameters you want, as most of them are classes that displays their options or are just a number.
+You can go to the train_agents folder to have a look at the experiments that has already been run.

 Here is a list of all the hyper-parameters and what they do: